geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

       :program:`MambaForge` will downlad and install Python software packages into the  :file:`pkgs` subfolder of the root installation path.
-Similarly, when you :ref:`create Python environments <gcpy-install>`, these will be installed to the :file:`envs` subfolder of the root installation path.
+Similarly, when you :ref:`create Python environments <install-dev-gcpy-install>`, these will be
+      installed to the :file:`envs` subfolder of the root installation path.

    |br|